Student Support

 At Rollins, we know that investments in our students have an immediate impact on their lives and long-term implications for the well-being, health, and happiness of populations throughout the world.
 Donors like you help us to prepare our students for lives of leadership on a global scale.

-Through our endowed scholarships and Adopt-A-Scholar program, we can reduce student debt, attract a broad and inclusive community of highest caliber learners, and be more competitive with other globally ranked schools of public health as Rollins continues to grow in stature.
+Through our endowed scholarships and Adopt-a-Scholar program, we can reduce student debt, attract a broad and inclusive community of high caliber learners, and be more competitive with other highly ranked schools of public health.
 By creating or contributing to an endowed scholarship fund at Rollins, you will be providing enduring opportunities not just for a single student, but for entire generations.
 In this way, scholarship gifts are among the most meaningful investments a donor can make!